ssendhil/Getting_and_Cleaning_Data/README.md

 This repository contains the following files:

-README.md, this file, which provides an overview of the data set and how it was created. tidy_data.txt, which contains the data set.
+**README.md** this file provides an overview of the data set and how it was created.

+**final_data.txt** this file contains the final tidy data set.

-CodeBook.md, the code book, which describes the contents of the data set (data, variables and transformations used to generate the data). run_analysis.R, the R script that was used to create the data set
+**CodeBook.md** this is the code book, which describes the contents of the data set

+**run_analysis.R** this is the R script that was used to create the data set